 I built this platform to be a companion to both my LinkedIn profile and resumé and share a little bit more about my career and educational experience.

 Merrill Gardens, who’s 4,000+ Team Members located in 70 communities throughout 20 states has been named to the top ten of the 2018 and 2019 Fortune Magazine’s Best Workplaces for Aging Services List.
 We are one of only three companies to have been named to the top ten both years!
-The 2020 survey has been put on hold and may not happen due to the COVID-19 pandemic.
+The 2020 survey was canceled due to the COVID-19 pandemic.

 Both Merrill and Pillar are highly respected, innovative, and privately owned senior living and multi-family housing providers, respectively.
 I joined the company in March of 2018 and I’m having the time of my life where my team and I have the honor of delivering strategic Human Resources leadership to our rapidly growing workforce.

 Employers Council is the nation’s largest employer’s association for employment law, HR consulting, training, and surveys.
 I joined the organization in 2016 and assisted clients in many different industries with some very challenging HR projects and assignments in the areas of HR function development, HR management, HRIS development, compliance audits, recruiting, staffing, consulting, etc.

 I supported a portfolio of terrific clients that included a major Denver based national airline, a global biotech company, a regional hospital, health care organizations, manufacturing & construction companies, engineering firms, and energy companies.
 I left the organization in 2018 for the opportunity with Merrill Gardens and Pillar Properties.

 While I enjoyed my time as an HR Consultant, I discovered my strengths and abilities are more suited to the corporate environment.